GraceAHall/accessing-public-data/README.md

 The NCBI Taxonomy resources allows users to search for taxonomic groups, then provides information on the subgroups within.
 For a given taxa, you can view and link to the records in NCBI databases - including genome assemblies, protein sequences, read sets, genes & other functional element annotations etc.

-The entire INSDC taxonomy can be accessed at the following: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/
+The entire INSDC taxonomy can be downloaded here: https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/

 <br><br>